reddude256/Hidden-Loader/README.md

-# Hidden-Loader

-How to use :
+Status.php : 1 = detected - 2 = undetected
+new.php : Cheat new update changes
+Version.php : Cheat version ( if version not correct, cheat will update )
+db.php : username|HWID

+Toturial:
-1-Upload WebFiles
+-Upload WebFiles
-2-Put your URL on loader
+-Put your URL on loader
-3-Add your DLL to resource file
+-Add your DLL to resource file